SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 - __Get a flu shot!__  At this point, I have exactly _zero_ patience left to listen to anybody whine about their "skepticism" of vaccines.
 You don't want to present at your local ER this winter as yet another febrile patient with headache, aches &amp; pains, and a cough.
-You really don't: you'll be using up resources that a real COVID-19 patient needs, _just to stay alive_.
+You really don't: you'll be using up resources that real COVID-19 patients need, _just to stay alive_.
 So get a flu shot, and get out of their way.
 It's covered by all reasonable insurance and Medicare.
 Even if not covered, it's like \$20 at your local drugstore.
 You got this.
 Just do it.
 - __Lay in some extra food &amp; prescription medications if you need them.__  In case of